yazan-alnugnugh/laravel-datatable/_docs/1-introduction.md

     <img src="../art/intro-image.png" alt="laravel-vue-datatable intro image">
 </p>

-**if you want to make dataTable easy and quickly with crazy features, this package is for you.**
+**if you want to create DataTable easy and quickly with crazy features, this package is for you.**

+These two Laravel packages are for making easy and quickly DataTable for your work with several features like:
+- Searching
+- Sorting
+- Add new relations
+- Multiple selection
+- Delete/Delete all
+- Restructing data
+- Permession access
+ -Response notifications for events
+- Pagination.

-These two Laravel packages are for making easy and quickly dataTable for your work, the goal is creating Datatable an easy way using ajax, with interesting features,  just  with little steps, you  can create it
+The goal is to create Datatable in easy way using ajax, with interesting features, just with little steps, you can create it

 ## Demo